PecanProject/bety/Data-Entry-Workflow-for-the-Biofuel-Ecophysiological-Traits-and-Yields-Database-(BETYdb).md

     treatment even though this information can only be used for analysis when entered as a management.

+<a id="Figure 4"></a> ![Alt text] (https://raw.github.com/echeng7/bety-documentation/master/figures/treatment_new.png "Figure 4")

+Figure 4: Form for entering a new treatment

 <a id="Figure 5"></a> ![Alt text] (https://raw.github.com/echeng7/bety-documentation/master/figures/treatment_control.png "Figure 5")

 <a id="Figure 5"></a> ![Alt text] (https://raw.github.com/echeng7/bety-documentation/master/figures/treatment_fertilized.png "Figure 5")